Ghost Ship warehouse fire: Fire origins

-An early report blamed the fire on a faulty refrigerator, but this cause was rejected by agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).
-However, agents could not discount the possibility that the fire was started by another electrical appliance or component.
+An early report blamed the fire on a faulty refrigerator, but agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) rejected this cause.
+However, agents could not discount the possibility that another electrical appliance or component started the fire.

 Investigators found "something screwed, welded, tacked, hammered or nailed to every square inch" of the building.
 According to Bowron, "the fuel load inside was nothing short of incredible."
 Fire operations chief Mark Hoffman described the first floor as a "labyrinth."

-On June 19, 2017, the Oakland Fire Department, BATFE and the Alameda County Arson Task Force issued a 50-page report providing new details on the fire and subsequent recovery efforts.
+On June 19, 2017, the Oakland Fire Department, BATFE, and the Alameda County Arson Task Force issued a 50-page report providing new details on the fire and subsequent recovery efforts.
 The report confirmed that all victims had died from smoke inhalation, the most common cause of fire fatalities, as had been previously reported.
 Investigators concluded that the fire began in the northwest area of the ground floor and documented extensive damage to the electrical system, but they were unable to pinpoint the precise cause because of the extent of the fire.
 The report also documented why it had taken several days to remove the bodies, as investigators were forced to slowly sift through the cluttered debris of the collapsed interior.

-Victims
+Fatalities

-The 36 victims of the fire ranged in age from 18 to 61, with the vast majority being local Bay Area residents, with one resident from Finland.
+The 36 people who died in the fire ranged in age from 17 to 61, with the vast majority being local Bay Area residents, with one resident from Finland.
 Several were students or recent graduates of University of California, Berkeley.
-A number were musicians and artists.
+A number were musicians and artists, including musicians Cherushii and Cash Askew of Them Are Us Too.

 Legal aftermath

 Criminal investigation

-A criminal investigation was launched by the Alameda County district attorney's office on December 4.
+The Alameda County district attorney's office launched a criminal investigation on December 4.
 An arson investigation was also launched.
 Oakland mayor Libby Schaaf announced that charges against anyone found responsible could range from involuntary manslaughter to murder.

 In public remarks on January 23, 2017, Almena's lawyers claimed that the fire originated in a building adjacent to the warehouse and that he should not be held responsible.
 A report about the investigation published on February 8, 2017 stated that investigators were unable to find an origin, noting that the investigation was ongoing and that the electrical system was under analysis.

 On March 14, 2017, Oakland Fire Department chief Teresa Deloach Reed retired amidst questions about inspection procedures and management.
 The Alameda County lead prosecutor in charge of the investigation had been requesting the fire department's report for several weeks when he finally received a copy on March 17.
 Its contents were not released to the public.
 On March 21, 2017, a judge ruled that debris from the fire must be preserved as potential evidence in pending lawsuits.